 What is a STUCO?

-STUCO is a group of Year 4, 5 and 6 students who organize activities and initiatives for their fellow students.
+STUCO is a group of PYP 4, 5 and 6 students who organize activities and initiatives for their fellow students.
 It is run by students for students.
 Students can become involved through its committees, councils and general meetings or by becoming an elected officer.

 The Vision of STUCO

 The Student Council has an open-door admission policy and is committed to the cultural growth of each student regardless of race, colour, gender, disability, religion, national origin and age.
-It strives to promote development and learning through a wide variety of educational and other programmes.
+It strives to promote development and learning through a wide variety of educational programmes.